FindMySchool LogoFindMySchool

 Who it suits: families who want a state primary with above-average academic results, dependable routines, and a curriculum that uses nature, trips, and clubs as a core part of learning.
 The main limiting factor is getting a place.

 The school’s outcomes indicate strong performance.
-In 2024, 85% of Year 6 pupils met the expected standard in reading, writing and maths combined, above the England average of 62%.
+In the current 2024-25 / 2025 dataset, 70% met the expected standard in reading, writing and maths combined and 10% reached the higher standard.
+Average scaled scores are 109 in reading, 107 in maths and 109 in GPS.
+FindMySchool ranks the school 3,137th out of 14,978 primaries overall in England and 4th in Welwyn Garden City.
 The most recent inspection (January 2023) judged the school Good overall, with Outstanding for early years provision and personal development.

 Yes, nursery provision is part of the school.
 Families should check the school’s published early years information for session structure and availability.
 For nursery fee details, consult the school’s official information because early years pricing can change and funded hours may apply for eligible families.